Intrauterine Device (IUD)

 - Hormonal IUDs can be inserted at any time if there is no chance you are pregnant.
 They take seven days to start working as a contraceptive

-- For most women, it is safe to have an IUD fitted four weeks after having a baby
+- For most people, it is safe to have an IUD fitted four weeks after having a baby.

 An IUD can be inserted at Family Planning Tasmania clinics, some GPs, private gynaecologists and public hospitals.

-At Family Planning Tasmania, an IUD insertion involves three appointments:
+At Family Planning Tasmania, an IUD insertion involves two or three appointments:

 - Assessment: discuss the procedure, check your suitability, arrange any necessary tests.